Are you looking for tools to speed up your social tasks?

 A simple lead funnel gives context to the process.
 By engaging with your Facebook fans, you build trust.
 From there, you can ask your fans to sign up for emails that share information they’re interested in.
 With strong email and marketing tactics, you end up with sales and long-term customers.

 Welcome to our weekly edition of what’s hot in social media news.
 To help you stay up to date with social media, here are some of the news items that caught our attention.

 What’s New This Week?

-To learn some creative ways to use Pinterest to help your business, I interview Cynthia Sanchez for this episode of the Social Media Marketing podcast.
+To learn how your business can benefit from visual storytelling, I interview Ekaterina Walter for this episode of the Social Media Marketing podcast.

 More About This Show

 The Social Media Marketing podcast is a show from Social Media Examiner.

 It’s designed to help busy marketers and business owners discover what works with social media marketing.